Hamdash/QPED-O3/src/main/java/eu/qped/java/readme.md

 ### Metrics Checker
 Metrics Checker analyzes a given class or project for class design by using well-known object-oriented metrics.
-This checker generates feedback when the given classes or methods violate one of these metrics' set boundaries.
+This checker generates feedback when the given classes or methods violate previously set boundaries (lower/upper thresholds) of these metrics.
-This feedback can be customized as well.
+The feedback can be customized as well.

 ### Class Checker
 Class Checker compares the given solution to the expected design decisions, such as correctly  setting field or method visibilities.